course-details-portlet

 Learning methods and activities

 The course is taught using a combination of online lectures, problem sets and tutoring sessions.
 The first part covers the basic theory of modelling systems in Life Cycle Assessment, while the second part covers Life Cycle Impact Assessment.
 The final part of the course focuses on application of LCA.
-The lectures and exercises are in English .
+The lectures and exercises are in English.
+All problem sets require use of Python.
 Since the teaching is given in English the Examination papers will be given in English only.
-The course will be taught online in the autumn of 2023.
+The course will be taught in a hybrid physical and online form in the autumn of 2024.

 Compulsory assignments